deltaphi/RR32CanController/README.md

 # RR32CanSwitchboard
 Sketch for a Switchboard talking the Maerklin CAN protocol based on the ESP32 NodeMCU-Board.

+Special Note: This sketch uses an experimental release of Arduino-ESP32.
+If you get errors from the compiler or the linker, make sure to (1) clean out as much of PlatformIO as you can without actually uninstalling it and (2) get a fresh checkout of this project.

 ## CI Status

 * Linux Unittest Build